Quantco/datajudge/docs/development.md

 ./start_postgres.sh
 ```

-Then, you can run tests against the database just started with one of Postgres-specific
+Then, you can run tests against the database you just started with one of the Postgres-specific
 pixi environments, e.g.:

 ```bash